-- We derive a majority of our revenue from customers using our platform for SEC filings. - We cannot accurately predict subscription renewal or upgrade rates. - Failure to manage our growth may adversely affect our business or operations. - Our revenue growth rate in recent periods may not be indicative of our future performance. - We have not been profitable historically and may not achieve or maintain profitability in the future. - Our quarterly results may fluctuate significantly. - Our solutions face intense competition in the marketplace. - Our revenue growth will depend in part on the success of our efforts to augment our direct-sales channels by developing relationships with third parties. - Adverse economic conditions or reduced technology spending may adversely impact our business. - If we cannot maintain our corporate culture as we grow, we could lose the innovation, teamwork, passion and focus on execution that we believe contribute to our success. - We depend on our senior management team and other key employees. - The COVID-19 pandemic has impacted our business, and its ultimate impact on our business and financial results is uncertain. - Our workforce is our primary operating expense and subjects us to risks associated with increases in the cost of labor. - Sales to customers outside the United States expose us to risks inherent in international sales. - Fixed-fee engagements with customers may not meet our expectations if we underestimate the cost of these engagements. - If we fail to continue to develop our brand, our business may suffer. - Legislative and regulatory changes could adversely affect our business. - We may need to raise additional capital, which may not be available to us.
+- We derive a majority of our revenue from customers using our platform for SEC filings. - We cannot accurately predict subscription renewal or upgrade rates. - Failure to manage our growth may adversely affect our business or operations. - Our revenue growth rate in recent periods may not be indicative of our future performance. - We have not been profitable historically and may not achieve or maintain profitability in the future. - Our quarterly results may fluctuate significantly. - Our solutions face intense competition in the marketplace. - Our revenue growth will depend in part on the success of our efforts to augment our direct-sales channels by developing relationships with third parties. - Adverse economic conditions or reduced technology spending may adversely impact our business. - If we cannot maintain our corporate culture as we grow, we could lose the innovation, teamwork, passion and focus on execution that we believe contribute to our success. - We depend on our senior management team and other key employees. - The COVID-19 pandemic has impacted our business, and its ultimate impact on our business and financial results is uncertain. - Our workforce is our primary operating expense and subjects us to risks associated with increases in the cost of labor. - Operations outside the United States expose us to risks inherent in international sales. - A significant fluctuation between the U.S. Dollar and other currencies could adversely impact our operating results. - Fixed-fee engagements with customers may not meet our expectations if we underestimate the cost of these engagements. - If we fail to continue to develop our brand, our business may suffer.

-- We may acquire other companies or technologies, which could divert our management's attention, result in additional dilution to our stockholders and otherwise disrupt our operations and adversely affect our operating results. - Because we recognize revenue over the term of each subscription, downturns or upturns in sales may not be immediately reflected in our operating results. - We are subject to general litigation that may materially adversely affect us. - A failure to maintain adequate internal controls over our financial and management systems could cause errors in our financial reporting, which could cause a loss of investor confidence and result in a decline in the price of our Class A common stock. - Our relatively limited operating history makes it difficult to predict our future operating results.
+- Legislative and regulatory changes could adversely affect our business. - We may need to raise additional capital, which may not be available to us. - We have acquired, and may continue to acquire, other companies or technologies, which could divert our management's attention, result in additional dilution to our stockholders and otherwise disrupt our operations and adversely affect our operating results. - Because we recognize revenue over the term of each subscription, downturns or upturns in sales may not be immediately reflected in our operating results. - We are subject to general litigation that may materially adversely affect us. - A failure to maintain adequate internal controls over our financial and management systems could cause errors in our financial reporting, which could cause a loss of investor confidence and result in a decline in the price of our Class A common stock. - Our relatively limited operating history makes it difficult to predict our future operating results.